 Mechanical Clock Movement Removal

 At this point there are two options for getting the movement out of the clock.
 Either with the moon dial or without it.
 It is usually best to remove the dial first if possible.
 This way it is out of the way and the movement can be worked on directly.
 However this is not always possible if there are no side access panels.

 With the dial

-Without the dial =
+Unlocking the dial feet